 Let us know in the comments: what do you think makes a living room modern?
 Do you have any living room plants to recommend?
 Let’s hear it out!

-Kevin is a content writer for about 3 years.
+Author Bio: Kevin is a content writer for about 6 years.
 He studied Design and Arts at College in Pennsylvania.
-A fan of home interior design and, he has taken it upon himself to spread his love for decorating homes by informing people on some of his ideas through his articles.
+A fan of home interior design, he has taken it upon himself to spread his love for decorating homes by informing people about his ideas through articles.